-I lovvvvvve Homemade Turkey Stuffing.
+I lovvvvvve this Turkey Stuffing Recipe.
 Is it called stuffing or dressing?
 I never know and I always second guess myself when speaking or writing about Thanksgiving!
 Mom says it’s stuffing when cooked inside a turkey and dressing when cooked separately in the oven, and that makes a lot of sense to me.
-BUT, I prefer it called stuffing either way (I don’t know why) so I’m calling this delicious Thanksgiving side dish Classic Thanksgiving Stuffing.
+BUT, I prefer to call it stuffing either way (I don’t know why) so I’m calling this delicious Thanksgiving side dish Classic Thanksgiving Stuffing.

 Yes, it’s technically turkey dressing.
 You can call it whatever you like but I’m pretty confident you’ll be calling it delicious and perfect by the end of the holiday season.
 This Homemade Stuffing Recipe is a winner!

 Such a delicious, carby, CLASSIC holiday side dish.
-Every Thanksgiving table needs this Classic Turkey Stuffing.
+Every Thanksgiving table needs this Classic Turkey Stuffing Recipe.

 This Turkey Stuffing Recipe is so easy and fool proof.
-Delicious flavors and sure to please.
+It is full of delicious flavors and it’s sure to please.

-New twists on old recipes are always a fun twist for Thanksgiving and Christmas, but sometimes the traditional recipes are best.
-This Turkey Stuffing Recipe will Make you think of home, feel the comfort of years gone by, and compliments the other dishes perfectly.
+I love putting a new twist on old recipes for Thanksgiving and Christmas dishes, but sometimes the traditional recipes are best.
+This Classic Stuffing Recipe is proof of that.
+This homemade stuffing will make you think of home and feel the comfort of years gone by, plus it perfectly compliments the other holiday side dishes.
 There’s a reason recipes like this have been made for years and years.
-Don’t mess with a classic!
+No need to mess with a classic!

 See the recipe card below for details on How to Make Homemade Stuffing.
 Happy Thanksgiving!